Rana Colony

 Rana Colony is a small town in Gujranwala District in the Punjab province of Pakistan.

-Rana Colony has a population of approximately 5,000 and is located along the Grand Trunk Road passing through the city of Gujranwala.
+The town, which has a population of approximately 5,000, is located along the Grand Trunk Road passing through the city of Gujranwala.
 The population is over 99% Muslim.
-Most people in the town speak Punjabi, though almost all can also speak Urdu, the national language of Pakistan.
+Most residents speak Punjabi, though almost all can also speak Urdu, the national language of Pakistan.